NamCyan/tesoro/README.md

 ## Data for Experiments

-The data utilized for training the SATD detector, performing k-fold evaluation, and answering the research questions is detailed in [Data for Experiments](data/README.md).
+The data prepared for training the SATD detector, performing k-fold evaluation, and answering the research questions is detailed in [Data for Experiments](data/README.md).

 # Experiment Replication